Jason (High Priest): Biography

 Onias III ruled as High Priest for an unknown length of time prior to Jason's accession.
 Both Onias III and Jason were sons of Simon II, an earlier High Priest.
-In 175 BCE, Antiochus IV Epiphanes returned from exile in Greece to take the throne of the Seleucid Empire.
+In 175 BC, Antiochus IV Epiphanes returned from exile in Greece to take the throne of the Seleucid Empire.
 He appointed Jason as the new High Priest shortly thereafter.
 A number of reasons for this action are described in ancient sources and have been propounded by later scholars.
 Some believe that Antiochus IV favored Hellenization, or standardizing Greek culture across the widespread Seleucid lands more firmly, and Jason was more of a Hellenist than his brother.
 Others cite corruption, saying that Jason offered a higher tribute to Antiochus than Onias III had been paying to the previous king.
 Finally, Onias III may have been suspected by Antiochus IV as too friendly to the Ptolemies; Coele-Syria had only been wrested from Ptolemaic hands recently, in the Fifth Syrian War, and he may have wished to dismiss officials who might welcome the Ptolemies back too eagerly.

 During his reign, Jason was given permission to start a Greek-style polis (or city) and a gymnasium at or near Jerusalem, called Antioch or Antiochia.
 Residents there would presumably raise their children in the style of the Greeks and learn the Greek language; such Greek settlements were scattered across the Empire.
 Jason was given authority to choose which citizens would be eligible and control the politics of such a suburb.
 Regardless, these changes did not immediately appear to rouse any particular complaint from the majority of the citizenry in Jerusalem, and Jason presumably he still kept the basic Jewish laws and tenets.
 By Hellenistic norms, this would have established Jason as a statesman and benefactor of Jerusalem.
 Other than this, during his term he apparently sent representatives to a duplication of the Olympian games celebrated in the presence of Antiochus IV at Tyre, and presented 300 drachmas for a sacrifice to Heracles, to whom the games were dedicated.